 Promoting intersectional feminism

-I remain convinced that spaces reserved primarily for women are necessary, but is a business with the word “feminist” in it the right vehicle for gender-exclusive programming?
-We’re currently leaning more toward a “no” as the answer to that question, but like most other questions, we are leaving it open for experimentation as is appropriate for each space and experience.
+We remain convinced that spaces reserved primarily for women/womxn are necessary, but eventually decided that a business with the word “feminist” in it is not the right vehicle for gender-exclusive programming.

 One of the benefits of being a pop-up entity is that we can experiment with various locations around the region, and different types of spaces.
-We’ve already held or are planning to hold events in: hair salons, art galleries, cafes, private homes and performance venues.
+We’ve already held or are planning to hold events in: hair salons, art galleries, cafes, private homes, dance halls, universities and performance venues.

 We would love to explore even less traditional spaces — such as off-hours businesses and other partially-unused spaces — for future experiences.